Banking Responsible Investments Products & Services

 A donor who is passionate about providing equal opportunities to disadvantaged children worked with SymAsia's philanthropy advisors to develop a tutoring program aimed at leveling the educational playing field for children who come from underprivileged families and have poor grades in school.
 Aside from having students benefit from the learning support they receive, the program also seeks to employ tutors who themselves require additional income to support themselves financially.

 Impact investment is about actively placing capital in enterprises that have a positive social and/or environmental impact alongside financial returns and portfolio diversification.
 2017 marks the 15th anniversary of microfinance and impact investment at Credit Suisse.
-To find out more about our impact investment approach and our investment products and services in Switzerland, please visit the dedicated page.

 Market-based financing mechanisms from the private finance sector have great potential where the conservation of nature is concerned.
 We have strengthened our activities in the area of conservation finance, which allows for both the long-term protection of natural value and a financial return for investors.